smithy-lang/smithy/docs/source/spec/core.rst

 Status of this specification
 ----------------------------

-This specification is currently a draft and subject to change.
+This specification is currently at version |version| and is subject to change.

 ---------------------